futureworkz/playbook/README.md

 Software requires good brains to create good codes and good processes.
 Working overnight destroy productivity, happiness and quality.
 Why should we produce low quality product for our clients?

+## Dress Code
+Dress as you like - nudes are welcome too.

 ## Coding Standard
 We have high regards for code quality in Futureworkz.
 We would rather spend more time to develop a better quality codes than rushing for more codes and for more features.